tmray/tmray.github.com/_posts/2015-09-10-that-time-I-thought-I-electrocuted-myself.md

 So as the water from the maker ran down the side, it was going directly on the light.
 It exploded with a loud pop!
 Scared the shit out of me!

 With the thought of being electrocuted already in my head, I stood there.
 And for a brief second thought "Am I dead?"
-It this one of those situations where, if I turn around am I going to see myself lying on the floor?
+Is this one of those situations where, if I turn around am I going to see myself lying on the floor?
 Like in the movies where someone dies and they leave their body.

 Luckily that was not the case.